USC's second big official visitor weekend gets underway

 Last weekend, USC's first big official visitor bonanza had a strong Texas flair.

-This weekend, the Trojans turn the spotlight to some of the top prospects from Georgia (along with more Lone Star State standouts and a top recruit from Florida and more).
+This weekend, the Trojans turn the spotlight to some of the top prospects from Georgia (along with another key Lone Star State standout, a top recruit from Florida and more).

 Another pivotal recruiting weekend is ahead for USC, with seven official visitors expected on campus -- all ranked as top-250 national prospects: